FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 can be specified under the `<message>/<responses>` element.

-Workflow in Orchestra recognizes that there is not always a 1:1 relationship between a FIX MsgType and a use case.
-Some FIX message types such as ExecutionReport are overloaded for many different meanings.
-Therefore, messages in Orchestra are identified primarily by their FIX type, but with a qualification for a specific use case.
-We call each message use case a scenario.
+Workflow in Orchestra recognizes that there is not always a 1:1 relationship between a FIX MsgType(35) and a use case.
+Some FIX message types such as ExecutionReport(35=8) are overloaded for many different use cases.
+Therefore, messages in Orchestra are identified primarily by their FIX MsgType(35) value, but with a qualification for a specific use case.
+Each message use case is called a scenario.

 Behavior may depend upon more information than a receive message itself.
 External state information enters it as well, e.g. the state of an order